bigsnarfdude/rpi-speed-camera/Readme.md

 ### For Details See [Speed Camera GitHub Wiki](https://github.com/pageauc/rpi-speed-camera/wiki)

-IMPORTANT speed-cam.py release 3.6 or above requires a full install.
+IMPORTANT `speed-cam.py` release 3.6 or above requires a full install.
-It is advised that you rename/delete previous rpi-speed-camera folder and rerun GitHub Quick Install or Manual Install.
+It is advised that you rename/delete previous `rpi-speed-camera` folder and rerun GitHub Quick Install or Manual Install.
 This will avoid problems.
-Default config.py is designed for quad core RPI's.
-If you have an older single core RPI copy config.py.240 to config.py.
+Default `config.py` is designed for quad core RPI's.
+If you have an older single core RPI copy `config.py.240` to `config.py`.
 This should improve performance.
-Use menubox.sh to change settings or nano config.py
+Use `menubox.sh` to change settings or `vim config.py`

 ### Quick Install
 Easy Install of speed-cam onto a Raspberry Pi Computer with latest Raspbian.